DevTechMastery/selenium-python-webstore/README.md

 <details>
   <summary><b>:computer: Test Suite ★ Home Page </b></summary>

-:computer: Test Case ID 8 @ Home Page @ Search for a Specific Product \
+Test Case ID 8 @ Search for a Specific Product \
 Objective: Execute a product search using the search bar and confirm that the search results are correctly displayed.

 </details>